HirotheChamp/FirstRate/README.md

 ## Usage

 This application functions as a panel of judges.
 A user is able to post an item, story, service, etc to be rated by other users on the website.
+Stream chat api is also being implemented for engagement between users.